Chain Table Pop Musicians

 Type of activity:

-Some 12 representatives from musicians, venues and festivals, booking agencies and artist management will spend a year working with each other to research, analyze and develop products.
+Some 12 representatives from musicians, venues and festivals, booking agencies and artist management will engage in research, analysis and product development.

 Duration: